Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Hybrid Trajectory Optimization

 \subsubsection{Stability Cost}

-The stability cost, inspired by the strategy selector in \cite{gianni2016adaptive}, enables the robot to adjust its flipper configurations based on terrain conditions for maintaining stability.
-For example, in sparse terrains such as stairs, the flippers tend to flatten to increase contact area; whereas in dense terrains, the flippers can lift to balance motor workload and ensure stability.
-We formulate this cost as follows: where $\alpha_{f}$ takes 0 in driving mode and the relative angle $\alpha$ in traversing mode.
-It calculates the weighted sum of squares of the angles of the front and rear flippers with respect to the terrain they respectively lie on.
-The weights $w_f$ and $w_r$ depend on the terrain sparsity, which will be defined in Sec. \ref{subsec:Terrain_Simplification}.
-Considering the sparsity $c_1$ and $c_2$ of the current terrain and the target terrain, we have $w_r=c_1$ and $w_f$ as follows:
+The stability cost, inspired by the strategy selector in \cite{gianni2016adaptive}, enables the robot to adjust its flipper configurations based on terrain conditions to maintain stability.
+In sparse terrains such as stairs, the flippers tend to flatten to increase the contact area and lower the COM to improve stability; whereas in dense terrains, the flippers can lift to balance motor workload.
+This cost penalizes the deviations between the angles of the flippers and the terrain on which they are located in sparse terrains, aiming to lower the COM and increase the contact area.
+We formulate it as: